 Stage 1 Mesothelioma Symptoms

-Many patients with early-stage mesothelioma have little to no symptoms since the cancer tumors are small and haven’t spread very far.
+Many patients with early-stage mesothelioma have few symptoms since the cancer tumors are small and haven’t spread very far.

 Identifying Stage 1 Mesothelioma Symptoms

-Many people who have stage 1 mesothelioma won’t have any symptoms.
-Further, those who do may not think they have mesothelioma or another asbestos-related disease since the symptoms are also common in many minor illnesses.
+Many people who have stage 1 mesothelioma will not notice any symptoms.
+Further, those who do may not think they have mesothelioma or another asbestos-related disease since the symptoms are common in many minor illnesses.

 See a doctor immediately if you were exposed to asbestos and now have possible symptoms of mesothelioma.
 An early diagnosis could mean you’ll have more treatment options available.